carpentries/instructor-training/_extras/guide.md

 ---
 ## Checklists

+See Atul Gawande's 2007 article "[The Checklist](http://www.newyorker.com/magazine/2007/12/10/the-checklist)" for a look at how using checklists can save lives (and make many other things better too).

 > ## Scheduling the Event
+>
 > 1. Decide if it will be in person, online for one site, or online for several.
 > 1. Talk through expectations with the host(s).
 >     *   If it is in person, make sure the host knows they're covering travel costs for trainers.